Voices of Support | Guthan Taiceil

 • Dougie (Douglas) MacLean OBE

 I am a Scottish singer-songwriter, composer, multi-instrumentalist and performer.
 I have toured and performed worldwide since the mid 1970’s.
 I have written songs (including Caledonia, Ready for the Storm and Feel So Near) which have been recorded by many artists, including Grammy award winners.
 My music has been used in films, including ‘Last of the Mohicans’ in 1992.
 Together with my artist wife Jennifer I have also, since 1983, established a successful music business (Dunkeld Records) with management, record label, publishing company and recording studio in Perthshire, Scotland, and over 20 years ago started the ‘Perthshire Amber’ Festival which has now become the annual boutique Shades of Amber Festival.
-My musical efforts were recognised by HRH the Queen when I was awarded the OBE in 2011, and a ‘Lifetime Achievement Award’ for song writing by the BBC in 2013.
+My musical efforts were recognised by Her Late Majesty Queen Elizabeth II when I was awarded the OBE in 2011, and a ‘Lifetime Achievement Award’ for song writing by the BBC in 2013.
 You can locate my profile here.

 Since 1993 my wife and I have owned The Old Farmhouse in Uig on the Isle of Lewis, spent as much time as possible there, derived inspiration for my work from the very special landscape and culture and have been fortunate in becoming part of the community there, as well as my native Perthshire.
 I have journeyed by boat to St Kilda and recognise the very special nature of that island.
 St Kilda’s distinct geographical location and rich and ancient history make it a remarkable place.
 Its evocative story has stirred the hearts of musicians, artists, writers and poets as well as historians.
 Its remoteness has made it even more compelling because being able to visit the archipelago is dependent on seasonal weather and sea swell.